These train journeys, overland travel, are what this trip is about.Twenty-four hours of mountains and desert wishing some of

 after six hours, we were on our way - this time there were escalators to carry

-us and our load to our little cabin.
+us and our load back to the train and our little cabin.
 What luxury!!

 We arrived in Almaty at 11:30pm!
 The station?
 Well it looked